A 3-Day Remote Seminar Taught by

-Because this is a hands-on course, you will need to bring your own laptop loaded with a recent version of SAS (release 9.2 or later) or Stata (release 13 or later).
+Because this is a hands-on course, you will need to use a computer loaded with a recent version of SAS (release 9.2 or later) or Stata (release 13 or later).

 If you need to analyze categorical outcomes and have a basic statistical background, this course is for you.
 You should have a good working knowledge of the principles and practice of linear regression, as well as elementary statistical inference.
 But you do not need to know matrix algebra, calculus, or likelihood theory.
 Some experience with either SAS or Stata is highly desirable.